Vedant-Git-dev/Heart-Disease-Predictor/README.md

 - [ ] Include multiple model comparison in UI
 - [ ] Add patient history tracking
 - [ ] Export prediction reports as PDF
+- [ ] Test more models on similar dataset to increase accuracy

 ## 🤝 Contributing